 - Provides guidance on the company’s digital landscape — The committee not only remains abreast of new and emerging technologies, but it also thinks longer term as to where the landscape is headed and the related implications to the business.

-- Increases awareness of risks and opportunities — One of the greatest challenges organizations must address today is cybersecurity and data privacy.
+- Increases awareness of risks and opportunities — One of the greatest challenges organisations must address today is cybersecurity and data privacy.
 Disaster planning and recovery is also of vital importance to sustaining the business during an unexpected event or interruption, including but not limited to black swan and gray rhino incidents.

 The above represents just a sample of potential responsibilities of technology committees, as defined in their charters.
-Their specific areas of focus will vary by organization — there is no one-size-fits-all approach.
+Their specific areas of focus will vary by organisation — there is no one-size-fits-all approach.
 Each board electing to form a technology committee must clearly define the role and responsibilities of that committee.

 A key point: If the board creates a technology committee, other committees are not off the hook.
-Technology permeates all aspects of the organization.
+Technology permeates all aspects of the organisation.
 Therefore, all committees and the full board need to consider issues through a technology lens.

 Call to action